 While strategic KPIs evaluate factors such as competitive advantage, risk assessment, and partner engagement, financial KPIs evaluate measurements such as revenue, transaction frequency, and customer value.
 With that in mind, let's jump into the specifics of each.

 Choosing the right strategic partner requires more than evaluating the financial upside.
 It also means ensuring they have business values that align with your own.
 If this potential partner doesn’t believe in the same level of transparency or align with your overall goals, the misalignment could have disastrous effects.
 To choose the right partner, you need to have clarity and set expectations regarding multiple areas.
-Throughout a partnership, you should be considering alignment and effectiveness on the following factors.
+Throughout a partnership, you should be considering alignment and effectiveness on the following partner program KPI factors.

 1. Partner Values and Experience

 If this potential partner doesn’t believe in the same level of transparency or align with your overall goals, the misalignment could have disastrous effects.
 Informal or delayed responses to important matters, deferral to absent authority, and lack of engagement are just a few examples of risks that should be noted when reflecting on a partnership.
-If communication is harmful to the partnership and there is a lot of conflict in company values, you may want to reassess the relationship.
+If communication is harmful to the partnership and there is a lot of conflict in company values, you may want to reassess the business relationship management.

 2. Scope of Work

-- Did they meet the appropriate timelines?
+• Did they meet the appropriate timelines?

-- Are they on budget?
+• Are they on budget?

-- Have technical challenges been properly addressed?
+• Have technical challenges been properly addressed?

-- Have outstanding invoices been paid?
+• Have outstanding invoices been paid?

-- Did everything happen that was supposed to happen?
+• Did everything happen that was supposed to happen?

-- Was the Net Promoter Score (NPS) completed?
+• Was the Net Promoter Score (NPS) completed?
 Are the results satisfactory?

 3. Partner Engagement and Satisfaction

 Regardless of the platform used for communication, an online portal, email, or in-person/video meetings, clear partner engagement is imperative.
-Prioritizing how to measure partnership engagement helps partners understand the strength of communication and the partners’ commitment to each other and their goals.
+Prioritizing how to measure partnership effectiveness helps partners understand the strength of communication and the partners’ commitment to each other and their goals.

 Although qualitative data can play a key role in determining how well a partnership can sustain itself, the financial numbers are one of the biggest indicators of a successful partnership.
 Businesses may work well together, but the main goal is to increase revenue for both partners.
 If the partnership does not deliver financially, then it calls into question the need for the relationship.
-The following are a few financial KPIs that are important to measure with any business partnership
+The following are a few financial KPIs that are important to measure with any business performance partnerships:

 1. Partner Revenue